dhonus/jellyfin-tui/README.md

 # jellyfin-tui

-The goal of this project is a fully featured TUI client for Jellyfin.
-Inspired by CMUS and others, it's my attempt at creating a usable and feature-rich music player.
-The player has a cover image in the corner, courtesy of the [ratatui-image](https://github.com/benjajaja/ratatui-image) crate.
+Jellyfin-tui is a (music) streaming client for the Jellyfin media server.
+Inspired by CMUS and others, its goal is to be a unique streaming music player that gives you all the modern fluff in the terminal.

 Most music players are either entirely terminal based but lack features and require a lot of work to setup; or are GUI based which I find to be slow and obtrusive to my workflow.
-I also wanted to utilize my jellyfin server as it's what I use for all my media.
+The streaming aspect also solves the problem of duplicating and synchronizing your library across multiple devices, my biggest gripe with using a "normal" music player.

 ### Features
 - stream your music from Jellyfin
 - lyrics with autoscroll (Jellyfin > 10.9)
-- sixel **cover image**
+- sixel **cover image**, courtesy of [ratatui-image](https://github.com/benjajaja/ratatui-image)
 - transcoding
 - spotify-like double queue with order control, etc.
 - local caching and a fully **offline** mode